MOHAMD-ASHRAF/skid/README.md

 Skid app that deliver anything, anywhere.
 It is perfect for small stores and businesses that need to deliver goods to their customers, as well as individuals who need to send packages or gifts.

+###🔵 Techonlogies Used:
+• Used Cubit to manage the state of the application.
+• Used Firebase Auth to authenticate users(OTP).
+• Used Firestore to save data.
+• Used Clean Architecture to design and develop a modular.
+• Used simple animation
+• Responsive Ui design

 #### Ahuth
 Used Firebase Auth to authenticate users(OTP).
 <div>